skippyr/skippyr/README.md

 ## ❡ About

-Hello, fellow dragon!

 I am undergraduate software engineer from Brazil who is interested in dragons and software development.

-I have been developing some open-source projects since 2023.
-Most of them are themes, libraries and applications, usually related to the terminal.
+I have been developing some themes, libraries and applications, usually related to the terminal.

-If you consider to take a look at them, you might end up finding something you like.

 ## ❡ Contact